 After the financial aid package is complete, any change in the student's financial situation should be reported to the Financial Aid office.
 It is the obligation of the student to inform the Financial Aid office of any additional assistance received that was not included in the original financial aid package.
-The student must inform the Financial Aid office if his or her financial circumstances or enrollment status changes as it may impact his/her financial aid award package.
+The student must inform the Financial Aid office if his or her financial circumstances or enrollment status change to such an extent as it changes his/her financial need.